 My first experience of distance learning left me skeptical about the whole thing because it was a complete disaster.
 I won't name the college I'd enrolled with, but the support was so minimal.
 Sometimes I never got a response to the questions I asked, and felt like I was talking to a brick wall!
 I was studying my ICB Bookkeeping Level 2, and the communication breakdown left me feeling completely alone.

 What I needed was a college that was just as willing to help me as I was to learn.
-Oxbridge’s promise of unlimited tutor support had me sold.
+Oxbridge's promise of personal tutor support had me sold.
 I decided to swap to Oxbridge halfway through my Level 2 course, and they were fantastic at accommodating the transfer!

 Moving to a platform that allowed me to get quick advice and feedback is something that I found essential to my style of learning.
 For me, it's all about having a real person to speak to who genuinely cares, and Oxbridge helped bridge that gap.